RPL process of Assessment

 P.O.
 Box 4432

-When applying for an evaluation for admission to RPL, the following documents must be submitted together to the Executive Director:
+When applying for an evaluation for admission to RPL, the following documents must be submitted together to the Managing Director:

 (1) RPL application for admission a): application form; b): extended CV; c): credit claim